 The trained advisors from our Family Benefits Advice Service share their expertise in this series of videos on a wide range of issues including support with childcare costs and other benefits that parents and families may be entitled to.

 Childcare Vouchers and Tax-Free Childcare

-Some advice for parents who use Childcare Vouchers or Tax-Free Childcare to pay for childcare and how COVID-19 may have impacted parents using these forms of financial support.
+Some advice for parents who use Childcare Vouchers or Tax-Free Childcare to pay for childcare and how changes to government legislation may have impacted parents using these forms of financial support.

-Parents who haven't salary sacrificed the maximum amount (according to what tax band they fall into) during the 2020-21 tax year, can, with their employer's permission, request to ''backdate' their Childcare Vouchers to salary sacrifice up to their full annual allowance in the remaining months of the tax year (up to the end of March 2021).
+Parents who haven't salary sacrificed the maximum amount (according to what tax band they fall into) during the current tax year, can, with their employer's permission, request to ''backdate' their Childcare Vouchers to salary sacrifice up to their full annual allowance in the remaining months of the tax year.
 Chris Briggs from the Family Benefits Advice Service explains.

 How we can help you

 Some information on the services provided by our charity’s Family Benefits Advice Service.

 James Gallagher from our Family Benefits Advice Service outlines how we are here to help parents and families.
 While the team specialises in childcare support, we can look at all types of financial support parents are entitled to, including disability benefits, housing benefit, free school meals, school uniform allowance, Healthy Start vouchers and much more.